 - Preheat the oven to 180°C/355F.
 Grease and line a loaf tin, 8"x8" tin or a 9" cake tin.

 - Place the flour, polenta, baking soda, baking powder, salt, garlic powder, sugar in a large mixing bowl.
 Using a whisk, mix the dry ingredients to break up any clumps in the flour and distribute the ingredients evenly.
-Mix the grated cheese through the dry ingredients.150 grams plain, 170 grams polenta, 1 teaspoon salt, 2 tablespoon sugar, 1 teaspoon garlic powder, 2 teaspoon baking powder, ½ teaspoon baking soda, 120 grams grated cheese
+Mix the grated cheese through the dry ingredients.150 grams plain flour, 170 grams polenta, 1 teaspoon table salt, 2 tablespoon white granulated sugar, 1 teaspoon garlic powder, 2 teaspoon baking powder, ½ teaspoon baking soda, 120 grams grated cheese

 - Add the milk, eggs and olive oil to the dry ingredients and mix until well-combined.375 grams milk, 2 eggs, 80 grams olive oil

 - Pour in the Jalapeños and pickle juice, stir to combine.¼ cup chopped pickled Jalapeño, ¼ cup Jalapeño pickle juice

 - Pour the batter into the prepared dish and bake for 40 to 50 minutes until the bread is golden brown, and a cake tester comes out clean from the centre of the bread.